 - A budget anomaly can force companies to reduce the functionalities of the software.
 Thus budget risks and technical risks are directly related.

-- Confusion among developer between increasing functionalities and improving performance (speed, security, etc.) can degrade their work quality.
+- Confusion among developers between increasing functionalities and improving performance (speed, security, etc.) can degrade their work quality.

 - As the deadline comes close, the speed of software completion increases.
 This may affect the quality of software by bringing down the overall functionalities and performance level of the project.